ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 ### Part A: File Compression ###

-In order to successfully install the SCCM Client by Windows 10 Dynamic Provisioning (WCD), the SCCM Client installer “CCMSetup.exe”, along with all the dependancies must be packaged into a CAB file for easy reading and extraction.
+In order to successfully install the SCCM Client by Windows 10 Dynamic Provisioning (WCD), the SCCM Client installer: “CCMSetup.exe”, along with all the dependancies that must be packaged into a CAB file for easy reading and extraction.

 This can be done one of two ways: